-What Children Learn at the Forest SchoolWe believe that any lesson that can happen in a classroom can also happen outside.
-The value of Outdoor School experiences has been proven time and again.
-We take that experience to the next level by immersing students in nature every day.
+What Children Learn at the Forest SchoolAny lesson that can happen in a classroom can also happen outside.
+We take academic experiences to the next level by immersing students in nature every day.
 Read on to learn more.

-Trackers Forest School Open House
+Forest School Virtual Open House

 Core subjects include:

-We cultivate intelligence, awareness and adaptability through the art and science of tracking.
+We cultivate intelligence, awareness, and adaptability through the art and science of tracking.
 A tracker reads tracks like letters on the ground, stringing them into the stories of the animals who left them.
-By learning to survive and live with nature, students develop agile thinking, planning and research skills, creativity and a profound awareness of nature and systems thinking.
+By learning to survive and live with nature, students develop agile thinking, planning and research skills, creativity, and a profound awareness of nature and systems thinking.

 Our Grade Divisions